The Daily Telegraph: Political stance

 The Daily Telegraph supported Whig, and moderate liberal ideas, before the late 1870s.
 The Daily Telegraph is politically conservative and has endorsed the Conservative Party at every UK general election since 1945.
 The personal links between the paper's editors and the leadership of the Conservative Party, along with the paper's generally right-wing stance and influence over Conservative activists, have led the paper commonly to be referred to, especially in Private Eye, as the Torygraph.

 When the Barclay brothers purchased the Telegraph Group for around £665 million in late June 2004, Sir David Barclay suggested that The Daily Telegraph might no longer be the "house newspaper" of the Conservatives in the future.
 In an interview with The Guardian, he said: "Where the government are right we shall support them."
 The editorial board endorsed the Conservative Party in the 2005 general election.
 During the 2014 Scottish independence referendum, the paper supported the Better Together "No" Campaign.
 Alex Salmond, the former leader of the SNP, called The Telegraph "extreme" on Question Time in September 2015.
 In the 2016 United Kingdom European Union membership referendum, it endorsed voting to leave the EU.

 In December 2015, The Daily Telegraph was fined £30,000 for "sending an unsolicited email to hundreds of thousands of its subscribers, urging them to vote for the Conservatives."
 During the 2019 Conservative Party leadership election, The Daily Telegraph endorsed their former columnist Boris Johnson.
 In 2019, former columnist Graham Norton, who had left the paper in late 2018, said "about a year before I left, it took a turn" and criticised it for "toxic" political stances, namely for a piece defending US Supreme Court then-nominee Brett Kavanaugh and for being "a mouthpiece for Boris Johnson" whose columns were allegedly published with "no fact-checking at all".

+In March 2026, the Independent Press Standards Organisation upheld a complaint that The Telegraph published an article purportedly about a family that did not in reality exist, by inaccurately claiming that the family were placed in financial difficulty by the Labour government's recent addition of VAT to private school fees.
+The story had been placed with a reporter by a public relations company working for a financial planning company.